 Senior living communities are attractive to residents for their personalized care, wonderfully convenient amenities, and resident quality of life.
 Most people put off considering senior living because they have heard stories about the high cost.
 The financial commitment when paying for senior care in a community may seem much higher than what you currently pay for housing and in-home care, but if you compare your budget side-by-side, you might be surprised at what you can afford.

-While rates may sound unaffordable initially, many people are paying for senior care by using a combination of social security payments, retirement savings, and assets, such as the sale of a house.
+While rates may not as sound affordable initially, many people are paying for senior care by using a combination of social security payments, pensions, veteran benefits, long-term care insurance, life insurance policy conversions, retirement savings, and assets, such as the sale of a house.

 - Pay special attention to the balance between entrance fees and monthly fees.
 There are two common financial arrangements to consider:

 - Continuing Care Retirement Communities (CCRC) typically require an entrance fee, which can range from $100,000 up to $1 million dollars.
 After you move in, you’ll also pay a monthly charge.
 There may or may not be added fees for assisted living services, and only a percentage of the entrance fee is refundable when you move out of the community.

 - Rental communities like Brightview Senior Living usually require one simple, all-inclusive Monthly Fee with an initial community fee (varies by Brightview Community) and is comparable to what area seniors currently pay to occupy and maintain their homes each month.
 The monthly rent is usually a little higher than a CCRC, but since you don’t have to pay a large entrance fee, it typically costs less to live in a rental.
 Additionally, there is a little more flexibility, when you move out, there is no forfeiture of money.
 There may or may not be added fees for assisted living and memory care services. .